miguelrasteiro/IMU_dataset/README.md

 - XSENS MTi-30 series runs a proprietary XSens Kalman Filter;
 - MPU6500DMP and MPU6050DMP run an Invensense MotionFusion
 Algorithm (IMFA) with 6-axes (no usage of magnetometer data) integration.
-The tests were performed with four different sets of sensors:

 Tested sensors:
 - 9-axes integrated MPU9150 from Invensense;